Relations have never been more important for the purchasing manager

 At Kohsel, we consider ourselves to be more than a supplier.
 We are a dedicated partner that helps customers like you develop their businesses.
 By working closely together, we design customized transformer, choke and filter solutions optimized for your needs.

-A new strategic important role
+A new strategic role

 There are many opportunities for purchasing managers today – many competencies they can add and directions they can move in.
-One being a more strategic role which demands a thorough knowledge about the business and how the different business units contribute to the overall competitive advantage.
+One being a more strategic role, which demands a thorough knowledge about the business and how the different business units contribute to the overall competitive advantage.

 Helping finance getting better measurements of direct and indirect costs on certain product groups.
 Or helping sales improving the customer service by advising customers with the right logistics pattern.
+Purchasing managers are important to many different department of a company.

 “One of our value propositions here at Kohsel is our different logistic solutions.
 This is something our customers value and therefore we make sure that our salespeople are aligned with these options,” says Bettina Astrid Kjær.